telerik/ajax-docs/controls/treeview/accessibility-and-internationalization/keyboard-support.md

 ![RadTreeView ArrowKey Navigation](images/treeview_keyboardsupport01g.gif)

->note Note that in some browsers certain keyboard combinations are already occupied and used by the browser itself.
+>tip Note that in some browsers certain keyboard combinations are already occupied and used by the browser itself.
 >

 ## Arrow Key Navigation and Key Commands